RubixML/ML/README.md

 ---
 ### Backends
-A Backend processing engine is responsible for executing a queue of computations, often in parallel.
-They are used by objects that implement the [Parallel](#parallel) interface for their underlying computations.
+A computation Backend is responsible for executing a queue of Deferred computations, often in parallel.
+They are used by objects that implement the [Parallel](#parallel) interface to carry out their underlying computations.

 ### Amp
-Amp Parallel is a multiprocessing subsystem that requires no extensions.
+[Amp](https://amphp.org/) Parallel is a multiprocessing subsystem that requires no extensions.
 It uses a non-blocking concurrency framework that implements coroutines using PHP generator functions under the hood.

 > [Source](https://github.com/RubixML/RubixML/blob/master/src/Backends/Amp.php)